softwaremill/realworld-tapir-zio/adr/00-packages.md

 We need to specify structure for the application.
 It will involve choosing how we will divide code into packages and modules.
-In its current state, application resembles an MVC based architecture.
 We would like to make a clear decision, what application structure should be going forward.

 ## Decision

-We will divide application into layers represented by packages.
+We will divide application by functionalities into packages.

-We decided on the following layers:
+We decided on the following packages:
+* common
+* auth
-* app
+* articles
-* api
+* comments
-* infrastructure
+* users

+The common package will contain auxiliary structures that will be used in the project.
+The auth package will contain the tools needed to authorize the user.

+Packages of articles, comments and users will have a similar structure.
+Each of them will contain specific endpoints, will service them using services and will communicate with the database using repositories.
-The app layer will contain domain models and service interfaces.
-The api layer will contain endpoint descriptions, without logic.
+In these packages will be clearly separated api layer that will contain "the contract", i.e. the endpoint descriptions, without logic.
-Infrastructure layer will house concrete implementations of infrastructure-specific elements.
-These include database queries based on concrete DB and access library (Quill), and, in the future, possible other technical components like external services, cache, etc.
-For example, User model, UserRepository interface and UserService interface would be placed in the app layer.
-Postgres based implementation of UserRepository would be placed in the infrastructure layer.

-Example with one implementation per service(no separate app and infrastructure package):
+Example with one implementation per service:

 ```
 common